 The ZipView is perhaps the best monitor arm we’ve ever tested that’s a decent arm overall for the first two categories, but exceptionally good in the third.

 Weighing it at a scant 6 lbs, the ZipView Single-LCD Monitor Arm we review here is one of the lightest on the market.
 But it’s also full-featured, extremely well made and very easy to install.
-This model is also the least expensive of the nine manually-adjusted ergonomic monitor arms that iMovR offers (i.e. not including the 12 versions of their EMMA electric monitor arm series, launching in Q2 of 2021, and which we are currently testing).
+This model is also the least expensive of the 12 mechanical-counterbalance ergonomic monitor arms that iMovR offers (i.e. not including the 12 versions of their EMMA electric monitor arm series).

 As one of the leading manufacturers of standing desks, treadmill desks, and standing desk converters, iMovR is well ahead of the game when it comes to fine tuning the ergonomic setup of a given workstation, something we cannot say for most of the competition.
-The wide variation in desk styles, monitor sizes and individuals’ anthropometry is why iMovR offers 9 different ergonomic arms (3 in the ZipView line, 3 in the Tempo line, and 3 in the TopView line).
+The wide variation in desk styles, monitor sizes and individuals’ anthropometry is why iMovR offers 10 different ergonomic arms (3 in the ZipView line, 3 in the Tempo line, 2 in the TopView line, and 2 in the Compass line).

 The sad truth is that most online sellers of monitor arms don’t have an inkling as to the differing needs of a fixed-height desk user, a standing desk user or a desktop converter user, much less a walking desk user.
 This lack of attention to ergonomic details leads to monitor arms being one of the most frequently returned ergonomic accessories.